samirelanduk/reddit-save/README.md

 You will need [ffmpeg](https://ffmpeg.org/) installed somewhere too.

 Rename the file `logindata.py.example` to `logindata.py`.
-You will need to add four things to this file, your reddit username and password, and a reddit client ID and secret.
+You will need to add four things to this file: your reddit username and password, and a reddit client ID and secret.
 The latter two are obtained using [the instructions here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 The file should look something like this:

 ```python
 REDDIT_USERNAME = "spez"